9-Euro-Ticket: Debate and plans about possible successor

 In August 2022, Alliance 90/The Greens co-leader Ricarda Lang and others proposed a regional ticket for 29 euros and a nationwide ticket for 49 euros a month as successor for the 9-Euro-Ticket after August 2022.

 Christian Lindner, the federal finance minister and party leader of the Free Democratic Party (FDP), initially expressed fundamental opposition.
 While his party colleague, the federal minister for digital and transport Volker Wissing saw the 9-Euro-Ticket as a success, Lindner rejected these low-price tickets also on ideological grounds, calling them part of a "Freebie mentality" (Gratismentalität) on Twitter.
 The Saarland Ministry of Transport criticized Lindner's stance with reference to climate protection targets.

 Like the Federal Ministry of Transport, the SPD parliamentary group in the Bundestag is calling for the federal states to contribute to the costs and its vice-chairman Detlef Müller proposed the elimination or reduction of environmentally harmful tax subsidies in the area of road transport as a feasible way to finance the federal share for a successor scheme.
 Much of the debate focused on the "Dienstwagenprivileg", a €3 billion tax benefit for take-home vehicles, which primarily benefits high earners.

 On 31 August, finance minister Lindner also signaled his approval of a successor scheme to the 9-euro ticket on condition that the federal states contribute to the costs.

 After a closed-door meeting in Schloss Meseberg, the governing coalition of SPD, Greens and FDP announced in early September that, as part of the planned third relief package, it would also introduce a successor to the 9-euro ticket; the tickets are to cost around 49 to 69 euros a month.
 The governing coalition wants to make 1.5 billion euros available per year for this, but demands that the federal states contribute at least the same amount.

+In May 2023, Germany introduced the Deutschlandticket, a monthly subscription costing 49 euros, as a successor to the 9-Euro-Ticket.
+While not as inexpensive, the Deutschlandticket aims to encourage public transport use and contribute to climate protection.
+The program's digital-only subscription model has drawn both praise for its modernization and criticism for accessibility concerns among less tech-savvy users.
+This transition reflects ongoing debates about sustainable funding and equitable access to public transportation in Germany.